-The following are the theme and competition development pointers by our advisory panel which has been the focal points in the development of this year's theme, "Forward: Amplifying Empathy through Design".
+The following are the theme and competition development pointers by our advisory panel which has been the focal points in the development of this year's theme, "Converge: Pushing the Reset Button".
 We strongly recommend you read through and digest before diving into your design development process.